AndiEcker/AcuSihotInterfaces/README.md

 The deployment shell scripts `build_ws_res.cmd` and `build_ws_test.cmd` are used to prepare the roll-out of the web services, available on the sub-domains `services` and `lint`.

-For to run one of the deployment shell scripts, you first have to change the current working directory to the source folder.
+to run one of the deployment shell scripts, you first have to change the current working directory to the source folder.
 The shell script is copying all the needed python code from the actual source folder and the python path to the distribution folder on the same machine.